SNU-LIST/DeepRF_SLR/README.md

 1. J. Pauly, P. Le Roux, D. Nishimura, and A. Macovski, “Parameter relations for the Shinnar-Le Roux selective excitation pulse design algorithm,” IEEE Trans.
 Med.
 Imag., vol. 10, no. 1, pp. 53-65, Mar.
 1991.
 2. A. Sharma, M. Lustig, and W. A. Grissom, “Root‐flipped multiband refocusing pulses,” Magn.
 Reson.
 Med., vol. 75, no. 1, pp. 227-237, Jan.
 2016.
 3. S. Abo Seada, A. N. Price, J. V. Hajnal, and S. J. Malik, “Optimized amplitude modulated multiband RF pulse design,” Magn.
 Reson.
 Med., vol. 78, no. 6, pp. 2185-2193, Dec.
 2017.

+## License

+We provide software for academic research purpose only and NOT for commercial or clinical use.
+For commercial use of our software, contact us (snu.list.software@gmail.com) for licensing via Seoul National University.
+Please send an email  to “snu.list.software@gmail.com” with the following information.

+Name:
+Affiliation:
+Software:

+When sending an email, an academic e-mail address (e.g. .edu, .ac.) is required.

 ## Contact